st-ty1/Artix_FreshTomato/gcc-5.3-toolchain_mips/Readme.md

 st-ty1

-Next steps planned:
+Next steps:
-- Test with router with NAND flash 8WNDR4500)
+- Test with router with NAND flash (WNDR4500)		tbd.
+- Build of RT-N (mipsr2) branch				Ok
-- Test RT-N with ASus RT-N66U
+   - Test with Asus RT-N66U				tbd.
-- Build of RT (mipsr1) branch (without testing due to missing router)
+- Build of RT (mipsr1) branch (without testing due to missing router)		Ok
+- shrinking of libc by libfoo.pl
+- only one single patch for Makefile and one single patch for common.mak (both in /release/src/router) for arm and all mips-branches